 PUMPKINS, PUMPKINS AND MORE PUMPKINS

-Not only will everyone's favorite fall décor be displayed throughout the park, but you can also purchase your first of the season to bring home with you.
+Not only will everyone's favorite fall décor be displayed throughout the park, but you can also purchase your first of the season to bring home with you!
+Dave's Veggies offers locally grown pumpkins in every color, shape and size!

-If you're feeling creative, try your hand at the Pumpkin Decorating Contest sponsored by Meldrim's Paint Center.
+If you're feeling creative, try your hand at the Pumpkin Decorating Contest!
 Individuals and groups are encouraged to channel their inner Van Gogh, and decorate a pumpkin to resemble a favorite character from books, films, TV or music.
-Drop them off at the Kids' Zone between 10-11:45am on Saturday, Oct.
-1 as judging will take place at Noon.
-Winners will be announced at 12:45pm at the Main Stage at the east end of the park.
+Drop them off at the Kids' Zone between 10-11:45am on Saturday, October 7, as judging will take place at noon.
+Winners will be announced at 12:45pm.
 Don't forget to pick up your pumpkin by 3pm the following day to take home as a spooktacular keepsake.

 CRAFTERS

 Pumpkinfest would not be complete without the annual craft show.
-The vendor list this year will feature over 50 vendors and artists selling items including holiday decorations, jewelry, clothing, photography, wood crafts and just about everything in between.
+The vendor list this year will feature over 50 vendors and artists selling items, including holiday decorations, jewelry, clothing, photography, wood crafts, spirits, and just about everything in between.

-Businesses that will be sharing their beautiful handmade crafts with guests include, but are not limited to Maslins Guarden (macrame), Langan Wellness (health and wellness) and Beacon Peak LLC (custom laser printing and engraving).
+Businesses that will be sharing their beautiful handmade crafts with guests include but are not limited to Maslins Guarden (macrame), Dragonfyre Distillery (locally made spirits) and Beacon Peak LLC (custom laser printing and engraving).

 It's a "shopportunity" you don't want to miss!